danny4159/RegistFormer/README.md

 ## 3. Dataset
 ### Dataset
 Grand challenge ['SynthRAD 2023'](https://synthrad2023.grand-challenge.org/) Pelvis MR, CT.
-The preprocessed dataset required for training, validation, and testing is shared at ['this link'](https://drive.google.com/drive/folders/1Y9tr9mZ58avHRubUlUpDbpTyVpwTu9ck?usp=sharing) for convenience.
+All of the preprocessed dataset is shared at ['this link'](https://drive.google.com/drive/folders/1Y9tr9mZ58avHRubUlUpDbpTyVpwTu9ck?usp=sharing).
 Put it in the following path: `/data`.
 Details of the preprocessing steps are described in the paper.